Healthy Greek horta greens and garlic dip

 Planning to visit Greece?
 Check out our FREE guide to south Corfu!
 For delicious Greek recipes, go here.
 Are you an author?
 Check out our FREE promo tips & resources here.

-March 25th celebrations in Greece, vegetarian pastichio, and FREE books
+March 25th celebrations in Greece, garlic dip, and vegetarian pastichio

 This is salt-cured cod – the traditional food for the 25th of March in Greece, and the one thing I could never serve on my table, even if Greek custom dictates it!
 Growing up, March 25th has always been a bit of a drag around lunchtime.
 My mother would be busy battering and frying salt-cured cod (we call it ‘bakaliaros’), and I’d be just as busy behind her back fake-gagging and pulling faces, since even the smell attacked my senses.
 I was not looking forward at all to the time I’d be asked to eat the fried fillet pieces on my plate.